The Strategic Role of Location-Based Marketing

 • 84% increase in consumer engagement

-But what is location based advertising?
-And how does location based advertising work?
 In this article, we’ll explore the ins and outs of location based marketing.
 We’ll also share some place based advertising examples for inspiration in your next marketing campaign.
+By article’s end, you’ll have a better hold on place advertising concepts to enact in support of your business.

 How Does Location-Based Advertising Work?

 One of the great benefits of our modern age is the abundance of data that we have at our fingertips.
-Even just a single generation ago, marketers were largely reliant on insights from focus groups, from prior results, and from their own gut when devising a marketing strategy.
+Now is a truly revolutionary and unprecedented time when it comes to the power of location based marketing.

-But today, marketers can access everything from common customer persona information to demographic data collected and offered by social media platforms.
+They can access everything from common customer persona information to demographic data collected and offered by social media platforms.
 The amount of data can be staggering.
 But if you know where to focus your efforts, you can unlock the power of place-based advertising with relative ease.

 The easiest way to think of location-based advertising is through the lens of geographic specificity.
+Location based ads rely almost entirely on geographic specificity as their main source of effectiveness.

 The Illustration of geofencing technology that used to monitor nearby customers and push them a 50% off promotion notification.

-Location-Based Advertising Examples
+Location-Based Marketing Examples

 For example, imagine a company wants to sell flood insurance coverage in the United States.
-It might be simplest for them to simply advertise to everyone in the United States.
-But there are many people in that category for whom flood insurance is wholly irrelevant.
-If the ad were served to the entire country, it would be irrelevant to the vast majority of prospective customers who see it.
+It might be simplest for them to merely advertise to everyone in the United States.
+A single campaign with a single asset would be cheap and easy to put into play.

-Instead, the company might use location-based insights to their advantage.
-Their ad campaign might only display on social media or website banners to adults who live near a body of water.
+Their location based ad campaign might turn on or off depending on home address data.
+It might only display on social media or website banners to adults who live near a body of water.
 Or they could specify that the ad only runs to customers who live within a few miles of an ocean.
+They could even use real-world data about prior flooding events to target messaging based only on likely customers.

 Foot Traffic Considerations